by Jo Clarke, Marketing and Communications Officer

 We The People Are The Work

-Our other main autumn/winter partnership project is ‘We The People Are The Work’ and sees us collaborating with Peninsula Arts, Plymouth College of Art, Plymouth Arts Centre and KARST on a multi-site exhibition which will be on display from 22 September to 18 November.
+One of our main autumn/winter partnership projects is ‘We The People Are The Work’.
+It sees us collaborating with Peninsula Arts, Plymouth College of Art, Plymouth Arts Centre and KARST on a multi-site exhibition which will be on display from 22 September to 18 November.

 ‘We The People Are The Work’ has been curated by Simon Morrissey.
 It will feature a series of new artworks by five international artists that explore our engagement with politics and identity.
 Take a look at the website for more information about the project and the artists.
-We’ll be revealing more in the coming weeks!
+We’ll be revealing more about this and some of our other forthcoming projects in the coming weeks!

 by Jo Clarke, Marketing and Communications Officer